-The IH/OEHS professionals on the leadership path are often found throughout the highest levels of volunteer IH organizations such as AIHA and are considered peer experts within the industry.
+The IH/OEHS professionals on the leadership path are often found throughout the highest levels of volunteer IH/OEHS organizations such as AIHA.
+They are considered peer experts within the industry.

-At this stage, students begin developing and honing their communication, time management, project management, and other professional skills that will serve them in their future workplace.
+At this stage, students begin developing and honing their communication, time management, project management, and other professional skills to serve them in their future workplace.
 They have an interest in the scope of the profession and start identifying specific areas of interest.

 Early Career Professional

-Often, an ECP is mentored by a senior-level IH professional.
+Often, an ECP is mentored by a senior-level IH/OEHS professional.

-An established IH professional within this knowledge path, the individual participates in personal and organizational leadership development.
+An established IH/OEHS professional within this knowledge path participates in personal and organizational leadership development.
 They hold leadership positions within AIHA committees and coordinates and engages in committee projects.
 They remain active and possibly take a leadership role in their Local Section.

-They may also consider pursuing an AIHA leadership role on the national level, as well as continuing to broaden their career scope and influence by maintaining a mentorship with a senior IH professional.
-Some may also considering being a mentor to a new student or intern who is entering the industrial hygiene field.
+They may also consider pursuing an AIHA leadership role on the national level and continuing to broaden their career scope and influence by maintaining a mentorship with a senior IH/OEHS professional.
+Some may also consider being a mentor to a new student or intern entering the industrial hygiene field.